YeahISurf/aero-prosthetics/README.md

 2. Ensure type definitions (`@types/react` and `@types/react-dom`) are compatible with your testing libraries
 3. For local development, you can use `npm install --force` to bypass peer dependency checks

+#### ESLint Errors During Deployment

+The project includes a solution for handling ESLint errors related to unused variables during Vercel deployment:

+1. Deployment-specific versions of files with ESLint errors are stored in the `vercel-deploy` directory
+2. A prebuild script (`scripts/prepare-vercel-build.js`) copies these files to the correct locations before the build process starts
+3. The original files are kept in the repository for future development but are ignored during deployment using `.vercelignore`

+For more details, see the README in the `vercel-deploy` directory.

 ## Internationalization

 The site supports English and Spanish languages.
 Translations are managed through JSON files in the `locales` directory.